febs001/Puzzle-Problem/README.md

 # Puzzle-Problem
-Puzzle problem application for software analysis course done in Android Studio.
+Puzzle problem application programmed in Java for software analysis course done in Android Studio.
 Includes A* search algorithm implementation to show solving statistics for problem.